canonical/github-runner-operator/docs/tutorial/managing-resource-usage.md

 It is recommended the juju machine has a minimum of 4GiB of memory dedicated to itself.
 Generally, 20GiB of disk is provisioned for the juju machine for the Juju logs.

 The juju machine will also need the enough resources to host the virtual machines.
-The memory of the juju machine is used as the disk for the virtual machines.

 The recommended combined resource usage is:

 - vCPU: Depends on the workload
 - memory: number of virtual machines * (memory per virtual machine + disk per virtual machine) + 4GiB
 - disk: 20GiB

+If memory is used as [runner storage](https://charmhub.io/github-runner/docs/configure-runner-storage):

+- memory: number of virtual machines * (memory per virtual machine + disk per virtual machine) + 4GiB

 ## Juju machine constraints